 Nothing on this website may be construed as legal advice.
 This information is for educational purposes and to help combat fake news against ethical judges and innocent people.

-Lastly, if you see any typos or mistakes, kindly send me an email so I can fix it.
+Lastly, if you see any typos or mistakes, kindly send me an email.
 Thanks.
 No lawyers, like Sidney Powell, please.
 I’ve read the rules countless times and can spot lawyers who violate them.
 Hence, you did not see me reporting lies about the 2020 U.S. Presidential elections or storming the U.S. Capital enraged over BS.